couchbase/query/docs/n1ql-preview-model.md

 #### Functions

-* META(): Returns metadata of the current document, including primary key
+* META(): Returns metadata of the current document, including its primary key

 * VALUE(): Returns raw value of the current context

-* BASE64_VALUE(): Returns nase64 enconding of raw value; this is useful for non-JSON values
+* BASE64_VALUE(): Returns base64 encoding of a raw value; this is useful for non-JSON values

-* ARRAY_AGG(): An aggreagate function that constructs an array from an expression over the input objects to each group
+* ARRAY_AGG(): Aggreagate function that constructs an array from an expression over the input objects to each group

 ## Conclusion

-This paper has previewed the Couchbase query model.
+This paper has previewed the query model of N1QL, a new query language from Couchbase.

 Beginning with the data model, we reviewed the relational model and its normalization principles.
 We reviewed non-first normal form (N1NF) as a superset and generalization of the relational model.
-We presented the Couchbase data model as N1NF with first-class nesting and domain-oriented normalization.
+We presented the N1QL data model as N1NF with first-class nesting and domain-oriented normalization.
 We discussed domain-oriented normalization as preserving beneficial, intrinsic normalization while discarding detractive, artificial normalization.
-We noted the logical artifacts and the JSON encoding of the Couchbase data model.
+We described the logical artifacts of the N1QL data model.

-We presented the Couchbase query model by analogy to the relational query model, and by enumerating and describing the stages of the Couchbase query processing pipeline.
+We presented the N1QL query model by analogy to the relational query model, and by enumerating and describing the stages of the N1QL query processing pipeline.

-Finally, we introduced the query language N1QL as the first flavor and incarnation of the Couchbase query model.
+Finally, we introduced the N1QL query language as a flavor and incarnation of the query model.
 We diagrammed the query statement format, and highlighted some non-relational features of the language.

 ## About this document